Dr Alexey Tarasov, Group Leader-Nanomaterial-Based Biosensors

-A novel electronic sensor technology platform for near-patient testing will be presented.
-Graphene is used to fabricate highly sensitive transducers that convert biochemical reactions into electrical signals.
+A novel electronic sensor technology platform for point-of-care diagnostics will be presented.
+Different nanomaterials are used to fabricate highly sensitive field-effect transistors that convert biochemical reactions into electrical signals.
 The sensor is versatile, low-cost, can be easily integrated into portable diagnostics devices, and offers a competitive performance compared to state-of-the-art central laboratory analyzers.

 Speaker Biography (Alexey Tarasov)